nozer0/nozer0.github.io/_posts/en/2014-02-11-how-to-use-svn.md

 language: en
 tags: VCS SVN note

-description: A note about how to use SVN, which can be taken as a simple mannual.
+description: A note about how to use SVN, which can be taken as a simple manual.
 ---

 Here are some notes for using *SVN*, for more details, `svn help` is a good choice.

-Take the index as cheetsheet:
+Take the index as cheat sheet:

 - [`svn checkout <repository path>` -> First, we need to have a working copy.](#launch)